microsoft/OSPO/inclusive-governance/3-triaging-a-report/3-p1-example.md

 # P1 This report is urgent – drop everything else

-This are all examples based on the types of incidents which can occur in an open source community, and not based on any specific events or incidents and do not come with prescriptive resolutions.
-Rather, these are intended to help you practice thinking about the context, capacity and scope of incidents.
+**NOTE:** *These are all examples based on the types of incidents which can occur in an open source community, and not based on any specific events or incidents and do not come with prescriptive resolutions.
+Rather, these are intended to help you practice thinking about the context, capacity and scope of incidents.*

 *For cases of this urgency, its important to work with HR, legal, policy and other stakeholders as much as possible while prioritizing the privacy and safety of individuals.*